ariestiyansyah/ariestiyansyah.github.io/_posts/2016-03-11-profile-picture-open-edx-cypress.md

 description: Research on Open edX Cypress
 ---

-So you want to add photo profile in navigation with Cypress installation? here's the simple step.
+So you want to add profile image in navigation with Cypress installation? here's the simple step.

 Go to `/edx/app/edxapp/edx-platform/lms/templates/`